ArtemisKM/LeagueSharp-1/README.md

 Updated (12/28/2014)

 Fed LB doesn't use DFG...
 It works with activator though.
 Im looking at the code it seems that you have to call the item a different way.
 Should be a easy fix.
-I think ill have it done 1-2 days.
+I think ill have it done 1-2 days. // dfg ??

 Fed Mao - Doesnt use Q in combo mode but uses it in gank mode.
 Which is fucked due to the fact that the code is literally the same thing for both.